workflux/workflUX/README.md

  - If the webserver is running on the same machine and uses port 5000 is used (this is the default), type:
  `https://localhost:5000/`

  - If CWLab is running on a remote machine in the same network, type in the machine's IP address and the used port.
-For instance, if the IP adress is 172.22.0.1 and port 5000 is used:
+For instance, if the IP address is 172.22.0.1 and port 5000 is used:
   `https://172.22.0.1:5000/`

  You should see a Welcome page like this:
 ![welcome screenshot](https://github.com/CompEpigen/CWLab/blob/dev/screenshots/welcome.png?raw=true)

 ### Import a CWL workflow or tool:
-CWLab can be used to run any workflow or tool that has been wrapped using the the Common Workflow Language.
-Of course, you can write workflows or tool wrappers yourself (we recommend rabix-composer https://rabix.io/), however, for many especially bioinformatic tasks, existing CWL solution are publicly available.
+CWLab can be used to run any workflow or tool that has been wrapped using the Common Workflow Language.
+Of course, you can write workflows or tool wrappers yourself (we recommend rabix-composer https://rabix.io/), however, for many especially bioinformatic tasks, existing CWL solutions are publicly available.
 Check the CWL website as a starting point:
 https://www.commonwl.org/#Repositories_of_CWL_Tools_and_Workflows.

 To import a CWL document: